-- e.
-Utilizing the natural topography or features of the site is encouraged to create unique landscapes and add visual interest and value to the design. - f.
+- ible with adjacent structures and sites. - Utilizing the natural topography or features of the site is encouraged to create unique landscapes and add visual interest and value to the design. - f.
 The provision of common and open spaces to the rear of the site is encouraged for the use of employees and visitors, reinforcing Lake Elmo's open-space character.